-- Barriers still exist that restrict progress in the effectiveness of an organization's risk management processes, with the most common being the belief that "risks are monitored in other ways besides ERM." - About a third also noted "too many pressing needs" and "no requests to change our risk management approach" as barriers to progress.
+- Barriers still exist that restrict progress in the effectiveness of an organization's risk management processes, with the most common being the belief that "risks are monitored in other ways besides ERM." - Over one-third (37.6%) also noted "no requests to change our risk management approach" and "do not see benefits exceeding costs" in identifying barriers to progress.